PDQ Connect logo

 +

-PDQ Connect publishes three per-device annual plans.
-Basic is $12 per device per year and includes inventory, prebuilt packages, and Windows and macOS management.
-Plus is $18 per device per year and adds automated deployments, remote desktop, and role-based access control.
-Premium is $28 per device per year and adds vulnerability scanning, CVE resolution, API access, and priority support.
-Minimum 100 devices per year...
+PDQ Connect publishes three per-device annual tiers.
+Basic is $12 per device per year (inventory, prebuilt packages, Windows and macOS management).
+Plus is $18 per device per year (adds automated deployments, remote desktop, RBAC, custom scanners).
+Premium is $28 per device per year (adds vulnerability scanning, CVE resolution, API access, priority support).
+All tiers require a 100-device minimum.
+A 14-day free trial is available for up to 250 devices with no credit card required.

 +